 Galveston Island Brewing posted:

 "Galveston Island Brewing is BIG on recycling!
 From our pallet stools you sit on to our flights you sip on, we believe a creative mind and a little ingenuity can turn any trash into treasure.
 Want to help us?
-We are happily accepting your clean and dry 4 oz. baby food jars."
+We are happily accepting your clean and dry 2 or 4 oz. baby food jars."

 Apparently, the jars are the perfect size for sampling their beer flights.